Herlilan/Herman-Yi_FinalProjects/README.md

 # Arduino Wireless Drone

-This project is a controllable tank drone built with Arduino and able to control by a remote.
+This project is a remote controllable tank drone built with Arduino.

 ## Summary